 Although levels of trade are modest, capital flows are considerable and over 30 Swiss financial institutions have a presence in this Caribbean state.

-Since the end of 2010, Switzerland has been the Bahamas' fourth largest import partner and consequently its most important European trading partner.
-The overall volume of trade is small, however, and is mainly in works of art, jewellery and antiques.
+Since the end of 2011, Switzerland has been the Bahamas' fourth largest import partner and consequently its most important European trading partner.
+The overall volume of trade is small, however.
+In 2017, Switzerland imported goods worth CHF 24 million and its exports amounted to around CHF 83 million, mainly works of art, jewellery and antiques.

-Since 2009 the Bahamas have concluded tax information exchange agreements in line with OECD standards with various countries, but not with Switzerland.
+Since 2009 the Bahamas has concluded tax information exchange agreements in line with OECD standards with various countries, but not with Switzerland.

 Cooperation in education, research and innovation

-Researchers and artists from the Bahamas can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers from the Bahamas can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships

 Swiss nationals in the Bahamas